-In 1922 and 1929-1930, Julia attended the Conservatoire Americain, where she studied violin with Maurice Hewitt and composition with Nadia Boulanger.
+In 1922 and 1929-1930, Julia attended the Conservatoire Américain, where she studied violin with Maurice Hewitt and composition with Nadia Boulanger.
 Klumpkey also studied with other European masters including: Eugene Ysaye (Brussels), Leopold Auer(Dresden), William Henley(London), and A. Dieudonne.
 In 1928, Klumpkey toured the world on a floating university, the highlight of which was seeing Gandhi in India.
 In the mid-1930s, Klumpkey and her sisters returned to the U. S. because of the threat of war.
 Julia was apparently residing with Anna in Oakland, California in 1935, and attended the Golden Gate International Exposition on Treasure Island, San Francisco in 1939.
 Klumpkey resided in her hometown of San Francisco from at least 1950 until her death in 1961.
 She is buried in San Francisco at the Neptune Society's Columbarium along with two of her sisters and her father.
 In her will, Klumpkey left scholarships for the San Francisco Symphony and Converse College.

-Elizabeth(1856-1942), portrait painter; Augusta (Dejirne), a doctor; Dorothea (Roberts) (1861-1942), astronomer; Mathilda (Dalton) ca.1892?-; and brother Willie, engineer, who died during WWI of spinal meningitis.
+In addition to her accomplishments, Julia had very talented siblings: Anna Elizabeth(1856-1942), portrait painter; Augusta (Dejirne), a doctor; Dorothea (Roberts) (1861-1942), astronomer; Mathilda (Dalton) ca.1892?-; and brother Willie, an engineer, who died during WWI of spinal meningitis.

 This collection consists of two manuscript boxes.
 The collection includes personal items (correspondence, certificates, concert programs etc), and music manuscripts of Julia Klumpkey, a graduate of the New England Conservatory of Music in 1895.
 Published music originally with the collection has been separated out and individually cataloged and can be found by searching our online catalog..

 This collection was discovered among some used music at the San Francisco Conservatory by an NEC alumnus, David Reffkin.
 These materials had been donated to the San Francisco Conservatory by Julia's grand-niece, Catherine Mueller (granddaughter of Julia's sister Mathilda).
 Reffkin organized these materials and donated them to NEC in January 1991.
 In November 2008, a copy of a Julia Klumpkey letter from 1933 was added to the collection with email documentation.